EvolSoft/xWeb/README.md

 # xWeb
-A simple responsive HTML, CSS a JavaScript framework
+A simple responsive HTML, CSS and JavaScript framework